NeshHari/XMonad/README.md

 *Note: Downloaded fonts should be placed in ~/.local/share/fonts, before running fc-cache -f -v to update the font cache.*

 ### TUI/CLI Steps
-*Note: Avoid using "stow <asterisk>" unless on a fresh install.
+*Note: Avoid using "stow \*\" unless on a fresh install.
 By default, measures are in place so that you do not accidentally overwrite existing configurations.
-I suggest manually copying configurations to the correct directory, or selectively stowing only certain directories (e.g. stow fish) whilst in the root of the cloned folder.*
+I suggest manually copying configurations to the pertinent directory, or selectively stowing certain directories (e.g. stow fish) whilst in the root of the cloned folder.*
 ```fish
 git clone https://github.com/NeshHari/XMonad.git
 mv XMonad dotfiles